 “For only a moment, she was dying.
 Her eyes looked up at me in awe and confusion from the cramped position of neck and head.
 Then she was dead”

 I picked this book up at the recommendation of John Norris, the sage author of the Pretty Sinister Books blog.
 He’s never steered me wrong so far and the mighty Bill Pronzini has also sung its praises over at the wonderful Mysteryfile.
 So is this book any good?
-Well, obviously the initial set up gets no points for originality as is straight out of the James M. Cain playbook.
-None the less we read with horrified fascination as the couple agonise in setting up a plan, which then starts to go awry and are torn by their panic and frustration as their carefully laid plans are being spoiled by the vagaries of chance and the unpredictability of people’s passions.
+Well, obviously the initial set up gets no points for originality as it is straight out of the James M. Cain playbook.
+None the less we read with horrified fascination as the couple agonise in their set-up, which then starts to go awry and are torn by their panic and frustration as their carefully laid plans are being spoiled by the vagaries of chance and the unpredictability of people’s passions.
 We can’t possibly be rooting for the murdering protagonists, can we?

 “She looked hot enough to catch fire, but too lazy to do anything but just lie there and smoke”

-There are some very discordant moments here, such as when Brewer has his narrator equate his lust with rape, and there is that fairly typical depiction of women as either castrating harpies or insane murderers that so is so redolent of this type of fiction and which today is so awfully dated but which tells you a lot about male anxieties and fantasies of the time.
+There are some very discordant moments here, such as when Brewer has his narrator equate his lust with rape, and there is that fairly typical depiction of women as either castrating harpies or insane murderers that is so redolent of this type of fiction and which today is so awfully dated but which tells you a lot about male anxieties and fantasies of the time.
 What really puts this book over, apart from its efficient plot construction and the effortless way in which it puts the screws on its protagonists is the neo-Marxist way in which money really does blow the couple apart and become the root of all evil and the memorably nihilistic finale.
 It is reminiscent of the best of Jim Thompson (if not quite that insane) and is certainly what is most memorable about this efficient, above-average suspense thriller.
 Despite a title that is a bit of a misnomer (though I doubt anybody really cared at the time), this makes for an exciting read with its strong use of Florida locations, well-calibrated suspense and fiery finish – indeed, it would be wrong to spoil it, but to say that the ending is the best part of a thriller is always a good thing I think.